 Please consider the following when applying: The cabin is about a 40-minute drive from Corvallis.
 You will need to provide your own transportation, food, camping gear if you plan to camp, and computer if you need one.
 There is no Internet connection or cell phone service at the Cabin.
 The Shotpouch land is a certified game refuge, so please plan on leaving your dog at home.
 The cabin and Shotpouch property are completely non-smoking.
 If your proposal is accepted, we’ll contact you with further information about the cabin and land.

 Length of stay: You are welcome to apply for a one- to four-day stay at the Cabin.
 Note that the weekends fill up quickly during the Trillium Project.

 Overnight accommodations: Overnight visitors have the option of camping or residing in the Shotpouch Cabin.
-The Cabin is heated and has a shower, a small kitchen, and two private bedrooms.
-Each bedroom has a queen-size bed and can accommodate one individuals or a couple.
+The cabin is heated and has a shower, a small kitchen, and two private bedrooms.
+Each bedroom can accommodate one individuals or a couple.
 Good camping spots are available in the garden meadow or in the orchard.
-All visitors are encouraged to enjoy and make use of the common areas of the Cabin including the kitchen, bathroom, and living room.
+All visitors, including campers, are encouraged to enjoy and make use of the common areas of the cabin including the kitchen, bathroom, and living room.
 Cabin-dwellers may be assigned a cabin-mate of the same gender that will use the other bedroom.